 It’s an excellent choice for organisations with strict data privacy requirements or those that already have the IT infrastructure in place to support a self-hosted solution.

-Several steps are needed for installing self-hosted Matomo.
+Several steps are required to install a self-hosted Matomo.
 These require some Linux administration skills.

-- Set Up the Database: Create a database for Matomo on your server.
+- Set Up the Database: Create a Matomo database on your server.
 During the installation process, you’ll be prompted to enter the database details.

 - Upload Matomo Files: Upload the Matomo files to your web server using FTP or a similar tool.